The Woman-Killer and the Hell of Oil: Act Two

 Act Two takes place at the Kawachi-ya, an oil shop in Osaka tree days before the Boys' Festival.
 Pilgrims who have just returned from a mountain pilgrimage talk to Tokubei and Osawa, Yohei's stepfather and mother.
 Tokubei is not Yohei's biological father, and instead was a servant of Yohei's father; after he died he married Osawa and took over the oil shop.
 Osawa mentions that their daughter, Okachi, has been sick with a cold for over a week.
 The pilgrims mention a mountain priest named White Fox who can cure her.
 After the pilgrims depart, Tahei (Yohei's older brother) arrives bearing a letter from their Uncle Moriemon mentioning the incident with Yohei in Act One and that he can no longer serve his master and will be traveling to Osaka.
 Tahei tells his parents to throw Yohei out once and for all.
 However, Tokubei is self-conscious of his position as stepfather and the former servant of Yohei's late father.
 Still Tahei tells him to disinherit Yohei.

 Okachi cries out in anguish and the mountain priest arrives as Tahei then exits.
 Osawa is also out getting medicine for Okachi.
 Yohei then arrives and degrades the priest, stating that the sickness Okachi has is mortal and that the best doctor could not hope to cure it.
-He then lies to Tokubei, stating that he met his Uncle Moreimon and that his uncle has embezzled three kamme of silver; if he cannot return the money by the holidays he will be forced to committ seppuku.
+He then lies to Tokubei, stating that he met his Uncle Moreimon and that his uncle has embezzled three kamme of silver; if he cannot return the money by the holidays he will be forced to commit seppuku.
 Tokubei knows that Yohei is lying due to having just read the letter that Tahei delivered from the uncle.
 He says that he does not have any money to lend and if Yohei is so interested in helping, he should liquidate his assets.

 Yohei then sprawls out on the floor playing with an abacus as the priest examines Okachi.
 The priest determines that her sickness is from her melancholy arising from the desire to get married.
 As the priest is about to start the prayer, Okachi speaks in a trance, stating that the way to cure her is to call off the wedding engagement and that Yohei's debts and pain bring her agony.
 She asks that they redeem the woman Yohei loves (Kogiku) and let her be his bride and give him his own household.
 The priest then attempts to exorcise the demon.
 Yohei, however, springs to his feet and pushes the priest from the room.
 The priest attempts to come back into the room; every time he does, Yohei casts him out again.
 Finally, the priest gives up and Yohei goes over to Tokubei begging that he listen to what Okachi said.